-Ornamental zone 3 grasses for gardens run the gamut from diminutive little 12-inch high plants to towering specimens that may grow many feet tall.
+Ornamental zone 3 grasses for gardens run the gamut from diminutive, little 12 inch (31 cm.) high plants to towering specimens that may grow many feet (or meters) tall.
 Small plants are useful where decorative touches are needed around the edges of beds gamboling along paths or in containers.

 Blue oat grass is a clumping grass for full to partial sun.
-It gets attractive golden seed heads in fall.
-By contrast, the feather reed grass ‘Karl Forester’ is a 4- to 5-foot tall extravaganza with erect bristling seed heads and a slender, compact form.
-A brief list of additional zone 3 ornamental grasses follows:
+It gets attractive golden seed heads in the fall.
+By contrast, the feather reed grass ‘Karl Forester’ is a 4 to 5 foot (1-1.5 m.) tall extravaganza with erect bristling seed heads and a slender, compact form.
+A brief list of additional zone 3 ornamental grasses follow:

 - Japanese Sedge

 - Big Bluestem